The Story So Far And The Way Ahead

 We launched our 'Donate a Brick/Plank of Wood' appeal (see Donate a Brick) on 1st June 2009, asking for community support towards building our Centre with suggested donations of £5, £10, £25 for bricks or £50 for a plank of wood and hence permanent recognition at our Centre.

 We asked the 3,000 recipients of our Newsletter to help us reach our target of £2 million to build a sustainable legacy for people with disabilities in Cumbria - an iconic building for the whole of the United Kingdom.
-We have been overwhelmed by the response, and to date we have received £166,491 in community support.
+We have been overwhelmed by the response from community fundraisers, without whom this project would not be possible.

 The Centre will help to address the demand for a creative and innovative training experience to enable the social integration and inclusion of people with disabilities, not just by improving amenities in the immediate area in Eden, but throughout Cumbria.

-Only by creating a permanent Community Music Therapy and Training Centre can we increase our capacity, improve our facilities and expand our capabilities.
+Only by creating a permanent Centre for the use and training of Therapeutic Community Music can we increase our capacity, improve our facilities and expand our capabilities.
 The aims of the centre are as follows:

-The Sunbeams Music Centre will create a sustainable legacy for community music therapy for disadvantaged people across the UK.
+The Sunbeams Music Centre will create a sustainable legacy for community music sessions for disadvantaged people across the UK.

 Sunbeams Centre as it will look when it is built